 Obviously there's a ton of information that people need to know about Google Analytics 4, and this post is designed to be your hub for learning more about the move from GA3 to GA4 from the perspective that matters most to you.
 What is the same for everyone, however, is that you must upgrade to Google Analytics 4 before July 1, 2023, and you need to migrate as soon as possible in order to start gathering data now.

 If you are an individual or business and you don't know where to start with GA4, check out our introductory GA4 article, Google Analytics is Dead, Long Live Google Analytics.
+In this article we go over why Google has decided to create Google Analytics 4 and why the old way of doing things (Universal Analytics) is being retired.

 If would like to take advantage of our expertise in GA3 to GA4 migrations and work with us to help you or your company with the change, you can learn more about our migration service here.